An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Analysis of archival data and new observations

-The light profile of \N7572 exhibits weak ``knees'' at $|R|\approx23$~arcsec better pronounced on the North side (right side from the centre in Fig.~\ref{vert_scales_and_mu}).
-There seem to be a thin disc truncation on the right side but within the range $8<R<23$~arcsec both layers are almost purely exponential and have similar scale-lengths.
-We have derived the scale-lengths within this range using Eq.~\ref{eq_exp_edge-on} for each restored component in the mid-plane.
-In Fig.~\ref{true_rad_scales} the gray and green shaded areas mark the scale-lengths for the thin and thick disc correspondingly, and the red line shows the result of the decomposition of radial profiles of the \textit{composite disc} (total axial profiles) at different values of $z$.
+The light profile of \N7572 exhibits weak ``knees'' at $|R|\approx23$~arcsec better pronounced on the North side (right-hand side from the centre in Fig.~\ref{vert_scales_and_mu}).
+There seem to be a thin disc truncation on the right-hand side but within the range $8<R<23$~arcsec both layers are almost purely exponential and have similar scalelengths.
+We have derived the scalelengths within this range using Eq.~\ref{eq_exp_edge-on} over the radial profiles of the mid-plane surface brightness of both discs as obtained in our vertical surface brightness fits (Sect.~\ref{vert_distr}).
+In Fig.~\ref{true_rad_scales} the gray and green-shaded areas mark the scalelengths for the thin and thick disc correspondingly, and the red line shows the result of the decomposition of radial profiles of the \textit{composite disc} (total axial profiles including both thin and thick disc light) at different values of $z$.

-The scale-lengths of the thin and thick components near the mid-plane coincide within uncertainties ($h_t = 6.8\pm0.3$~arcsec and $h_T = 7.0\pm0.6$~arcsec).
-The fitted composite disc radial scale above the mid-plane (where a thin component contribution can be neglected) yields a value of the thick disc scale-length only in the ideal case because there can be a complex $h(z)$ trend due to the flaring effect and/or if a galaxy is not seen exactly edge-on (see Appendix~\ref{appendix}).
-We can see from the Fig.~\ref{true_rad_scales} that if we try to estimate the radial scale of the thick disc by fitting the photometric profiles above the mid-plane with the exponential law then we always overestimate its value.
+The scalelengths of the thin and thick components near the mid-plane coincide within uncertainties ($h_t = 6.8\pm0.2$~arcsec and $h_T = 7.0\pm0.3$~arcsec).
+The fitted composite disc radial scale above the mid-plane (where a thin component contribution can be neglected) yields a value of the thick disc scalelength only in the ideal case because there can be a complex $h(z)$ trend due to the flaring effect and/or if a galaxy is not seen exactly edge-on (see Appendix~\ref{appendix}).
+We can see from the Fig.~\ref{true_rad_scales} that if we try to estimate the radial scale of the thick disc by fitting the surface brightness profiles above the mid-plane with the Eq.~\ref{eq_exp_edge-on} then we always overestimate its value.